solidify/Course_Git/readme.md

 The course is team based, meaning the participants will be divided into groups that will work together on solving objectives, guided by the trainer(s).
 It can be run with between 5 and 20 people.
 Anything above 12 people will need 2 trainers.

+THe training will be be a mixture of theory, exercise and best practices, with very open minded and experienced trainer(s).
+We at [Solidify](https://solidify.se) are using Git as a central element in our work, and are fully committed to it.
+We are not only trainers, we are long time users and maintainers!
+The training you get comes from people who are using it actively every day!

 ### Levels and sections

-The course is level based and split into sections, each section having a fixed objective, and bringing the participants up to a new level.
+The course is level based and split into sections, each section having a fixed objective (or a fixed set), and bringing the participants up to a new level.
 The levels can be seen in the agenda for the course.

 ### Customizable for in-house training